pirog/sass_kalatheme/bootstrap/README.txt

 To compile Bootstrap-Sass so Libraries can load it, run "compass compile" in this directory.
 It will save the output to sites/all/libraries/kalatheme_bootstrap/css.
-NOTE: Once you enable your custom theme, change "kalatheme_bootstrap" in the css_dir and javascripts_dir settings in config.rb.
+NOTE: Once you enable your custom theme, change "kalatheme_bootstrap" in the css_dir and javascripts_dir settings in config.rb to YOURTHEME_bootstrap.